c1b3rt00lk1t/press-uploader-prototype/Readme.md

 # Document Tag Manager & Uploader

+### Basic description

+PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
+Backend PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.

 ### Available demo online

 A working version of the desktop app can be found <a href="https://press-uploader-demo.web.app/" target="_blank">here</a>.